Home/Calculators/Tax Regime ComparisonLast updated: June 13, 2026

-Compare both tax regimes side by side and find which one saves you more tax
+Compare both tax regimes side by side.
+Find which saves more tax for your salary level.

 Recommendation: